Doctor Who celebrates 50 with eyes on global space

 Moffat played down fan concerns the show could grind to a halt because the Doctor has the power to regenerate 12 times.

-“We are not going to disregard that but as to whether the BBC will discard one of its most successful programs, I will leave you to make your own conclusions,” he said.
+“We are not going to disregard that but as to whether the BBC will discard one of its most successful programmes, I will leave you to make your own conclusions,” he said.

 Editing by Belinda Goldsmith and Ralph Boulton